Germany's Siemens says committed to Russian partners

 “We support a trusting relationship with Russian companies,” Siemens Chief Executive Joe Kaeser told journalists in response to a question whether the sanctions against Yakunin could affect its projects with the rail firm.

-Russian Railways has said the decision to put Yakunin on the U.S. blacklist is unjustified.
+Russian Railways has said the decision to put Yakunin, its president, on the U.S. blacklist is unjustified.

-Kaeser said the German government had not pressured him in any way over his visit to Russia.
+Kaeser said the German government had not been pressured him in any way over his visit to Russia.
 “There was no pressure, when the head of a major German company, which has worked in Russia for 160 years, came to meet with the Russian president,” he said.

-German Chancellor Angela Merkel, asked during a news conference in Berlin whether she was opposed to Kaeser’s meeting with Putin, said business contacts with Russia were still in place and she hoped sanctions would not have to move to the next level.

-”(The head of BDI industry lobby) told me today that a value system is highly important for business, too because business investment relies on reliability,“ Merkel said. ”There can only be reliability if contracts and international treaties are adhered to.
+(Reporting by Darya Korsunskaya; Writing by Megan Davies; Editing by Pravin Char)